-- 4. The educator can opt to participate in the co-payment plan once he/she is no longer covered by a spouse's family plan.
-Participation can be effected only on the annual anniversary date of the group policy if the retiree is entering from an insurance plan other than Blue Cross/Blue Shield. - 5.
-Payments by the retired educator must be made before the first of each month, or sooner, or in a lump sum, to the School District or the individual will be dropped from the co-payment plan for that year. - C. Retirees may continue to participate at their own expense in the Chariho group plan for health insurance for a period of four (4) years from the date of their retirement or until they reach age sixty-five (65) whichever occurs first.
-This provision is effective for those who retire after September 1, 2002. - D. All retired educators may continue to participate in the Chariho group plan for life insurance at their own expense. - E. All retired educators may continue to participate in the Chariho group plan at their own expense for dental insurance to age sixty-five (65) or until a group plan, outside of the Chariho group, is offered for retirees; whichever occurs first.
+- A. Retirees may continue to participate at their own expense in the Chariho group plan for health insurance for a period of four (4) years from the date of their retirement or until they reach age sixty-five (65) whichever occurs first.
+This provision is effective for those who retire after September 1, 2002. - B. All retired educators may continue to participate in the Chariho group plan for life insurance at their own expense. - C. All retired educators may continue to participate in the Chariho group plan at their own expense for dental insurance to age sixty-five (65) or until a group plan, outside of the Chariho group, is offered for retirees; whichever occurs first.
 Payments for those participating in the Chariho group plan shall be on a semi-annual basis.